nikeshnazareth/bdd-enumerator/README.md

 Enumerator.enumerate.simple(myProp, validTestsFn, invalidTestsFn);
 ```

+#### Complex type-checking
+##### `scenario.nonEmptyArray`

+These scenarios are dependent on other types and need to be enumerated with the `complex` enumeration method.

 ### Enumeration
 #### `enumerate.simple(property, validTestFn, invalidTestsFn)`

 Iterate directly over a single property's scenarios to produce BDD tests.
 Specifically:
 1. It creates a describe block for the property
-1. It creates a sub-describe block for each scenario where:
+1. It creates a sub-describe block for each scenario. in which:
    1. the scenario is instantiated
    1. `validTestsFn` is run if the scenario is valid
    1. `invalidTestsFn` in run if the scenario is invalid